To develop understanding of DNA by modeling the process of DNA extraction.

 To help students avoid confusion regarding how chromosomes, genes, and DNA are related, have them take notes on these three things.
 Also let them know that they will be responsible for producing a poster at the end of the lesson.
 They may want to collect artwork from the websites they explore, or draw their own.
 If they want to draw their own, they should sketch and label illustrations that they find interesting.
 (See assignment below.)

-After students have explored the resources and made notes or copied illustrations, discuss the following questions:
+After students have explored the resources and made notes or copied illustrations, discuss these questions from their student sheet:

 - What do chromosomes look like and how are pairs identified?

 - When you built the DNA strand in the What is DNA? section, what did you notice?

 - How do we inherit characteristics from our parents?